 - Proven reliability and well-made platform

-Best Use: Hunting and target shooting are the strong suits for this firearm, but the personal defense capabilities of this revolver are not up for debate.
-This is a great choice for any duty need or for home protection.
+Hunting and target shooting are the strong suits for this firearm, but the personal defense capabilities of this revolver are not up for debate.
+This is a best 357 revolver for any duty need or for home protection.

 Yes, it’s expensive, but it represents the highest level of innovation in the .357 Magnum concealed carry market.
 It is slim, lightweight and capable, and the construction allows for full powered loads, which most small framed, lightweight revolvers cannot do.
 Good carry gun sights and a durable, spartan finish make this a well-rounded revolver.